Sharing Model: OWD, Role Hierarchy & Sharing Rules

 Organization-Wide Defaults (OWD)

 OWD sets the baseline record access for every object.
-This is the single most important sharing decision you make.
+Every other sharing mechanism builds on top of this.

 OWD Options